Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 #.
 Register the baker keys with the account.
 #.
 Start the node with the baker keys.

-After completing those steps, the baker node will bake blocks.
+After completing these steps, the baker node will bake blocks.
 If a baked block is added to the chain the node's baker will receive a reward.

 .. note::